Etherinus/CS2-Room-Bot/README.md

 ## License

-This project is provided under the FlexRoom Bot License, which allows you to modify and distribute the software.
+This project is provided under the CS2 Room Bot License, which allows you to modify and distribute the software.
 However, you are **not permitted** to sell or commercially exploit this bot without explicit permission from the original author(s).

 ```
 --- FlexRoom Bot License ---